forselli-stratio/keos-fleet-test/README.md

 In the `clusters/<cluster-name>/runtime-info.yaml` ConfigMaps, the platform team sets which configuration overlay to use for all components and from which branch to reconcile the changes.

-For example, the `staging` cluster is configured to reconcile the `main` branch of the `d1-infra` and `d1-apps` repositories, and to use the `staging` overlay for all components:
+For example, the `staging` cluster is configured to reconcile the `main` branch of the `keos-system-services` and `keos-apps` repositories, and to use the `staging` overlay for all components:

 ```yaml
 apiVersion: v1